 The ideal approach is to strike a balance between skills and cultural alignment.
 A step in that direction is hiring for culture add.

-Instead of focusing solely on culture fit, organizations should consider the concept of "culture add."
+Instead of focusing solely on culture fit, organizations should embrace the concept of "culture add."
 This approach values candidates who can contribute new perspectives while still aligning with core organizational values.
 Culture add promotes diversity and innovation while maintaining a cohesive work environment.

 This 'culture add' strategy can also be quantified with demographic data and this will help you to measure your DEI progress.

 A good way of evolving your company culture through diverse hiring is building a good strategy for inclusive hiring.
-Here are a few things that you can follow in building a compliant talent acquisition strategy -
+Here are a few things that you can follow in building a compliant talent acquisition strategy

 While the intention behind hiring for culture fit may be positive, it's crucial to recognize its potential drawbacks.
 By shifting focus to culture add and prioritizing diversity, equity, and inclusion, organizations can build stronger, more innovative teams.
 Remember, the goal is not to find candidates who simply fit in, but those who can contribute unique perspectives while aligning with core values.